Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: Discussion

 \subsection{Why Residual-Based CNNs Excel in CV: Superior Generalization Ability}

 In the previous discussion, we explained why deep networks are essential for learning in CNNs.
 However, why did VGG, despite being a deep network, not dominate the subsequent development of CV, whereas residual-based CNNs did?
-ResNet, one of the most influential architectures in the field, has significantly shaped the design of later network architectures, with the residual structure appearing in many subsequent networks.
+ResNet significantly shaped the design of later network architectures, with the residual structure appearing in many subsequent networks.
 What exactly endows the residual structure with such powerful capabilities?
 We think the answer is the generalization capability given by residual structure.
-To analyze the source of this power, we use the Matrix-Vector Method to express parts of VGG and the residual structure in corresponding equations, and then compare them with the UAT.
+To analyze the source of this power, we use the Matrix-Vector Method to express VGG and the residual-based CNNs into equations, and then compare them.

-Figure \ref{fig:ResNet} illustrates the basic structures of VGG and ResNet.
-Based on this figure, a three-layer VGG can be written as Eq.\eqref{eq:VGG}, which perfectly aligns with the multilayer UAT mathematical form proposed by Hornik~\cite{Hornik1989MultilayerFN}.
-On the other hand, a two-layer Residual-based CNNs can be expressed in the form shown in Eq.\eqref{eq:ResNet} (see Appendix A.1 for detail.), conforming to the UAT form given in Figure \ref{fig:UAT}.
-In this equation, $\hat{\mathbf{b}}_{i+1,1}$ is calculated from $\mathbf{W}_{i,1}', \mathbf{W}_{i,2}', \mathbf{x}'_i, \mathbf{b}_{i,1}, \mathbf{b}_{i,2}, \mathbf{b}_{i+1,1}$.
-It is evident that both VGG and ResNet are concrete implementations of UAT.
-Theoretically, their approximation capabilities should be equivalent, and any differences could be mitigated by increasing the number of network layers.
-So why is ResNet significantly more powerful than VGG?
+Figure \ref{fig:VGG} illustrates a basic structure of VGG.
+Based on this figure, a $i$-layer VGG can be written as:

-The primary reason lies in the dynamic approximation capabilities of residual networks.
-As seen in Eq. \eqref{eq:VGG}, once a VGG network is trained, its corresponding UAT parameters are fixed.
-This means that a VGG network can only approximate a single, fixed function.
-Although UAT has strong approximation abilities, image data is highly variable, and the corresponding function often changes.
-In contrast, residual networks can dynamically approximate the corresponding function based on the input because the biases in residual networks are influenced by the input.
-For example, in Eq. \eqref{eq:ResNet}, $\hat{\mathbf{b}}_{i+1,1}$ is affected by the input $\mathbf{x}'_i$.
+which perfectly aligns with the mathematical formulation of the multilayer UAT proposed by Hornik~\cite{Hornik1989MultilayerFN}.
+Therefore, based on Eqs. \ref{eq:VGG} and \ref{eq:resnet}, we can conclude that the fundamental reason ResNet is more powerful than VGG lies in the fact that the residual network is a DUAT function, while VGG is a UAT function.
+DUAT has a stronger dynamic approximation capability.
+As shown in Eq. \ref{eq:VGG}, once the VGG network finishes the training, its corresponding UAT parameters become fixed.
+This means that the VGG network can only approximate a single, fixed function.
+Although UAT has strong approximation capabilities, image data is highly variable, and the corresponding functions often change.

-For convenience, we do not explicitly show which parameters influence other parameters in the final merged mathematical expression of the model.
-If a parameter in the UAT model is influenced only by other network parameters, it can be considered fixed once the network is trained.
-We denote such parameters with an overline, such as $\overline{\mathbf{W}}$.
-If a parameter in the UAT model is influenced by the input, we denote it with a hat, such as $\hat{\mathbf{b}}$.